IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-natural-selection-speciation/index.md

 # Today's TL;DR

-- Genetic diversity helps populations deal with changing environmental pressures (often called selective agents)
-- Genetic drift (the bottleneck effect, the founder effect), natural selection all typically reduce genetic diversity
-- Mutations and gene flow typically increase genetic diversity
-- Point mutations are single nucleotide changes to a DNA sequence, block mutations are larger changes in to a whole segment of DNA
-- In allopatric speciation there are 3 big stages:  geographic isolation, mutation and natural selection, and reintroduction
+- In allopatric speciation there are 3 big stages:
+  geographic isolation, mutation and natural selection, and reintroduction
+- In natural selection there are 4 big steps / requirements: heritable variation, struggle to survive, herediable differential reproduction, change to population phenotypes and genotypes
 <br>

 # Extra Resources